Founder Professor of Engineering

 Research Overview: My research combines mathematics, computer science, probability, and statistics, in order to develop algorithms with improved accuracy for large-scale and complex estimation problems in phylogenomics (genome-scale phylogeny estimation), multiple sequence alignment, metagenomics, and historical linguistics.
 Click here for more about my research.

-Current Research and NSF Funding: My research in currently funded by three grants from the National Science Foundation.
+Current NSF Funding: My research in currently funded by three grants from the National Science Foundation.

 A day in the life of an SRO at NIH (not by me)

 "Plus de détails, plus de détails, disait-il à son fils, il n'y a d'originalité et de vérité que dans les détails..." -- Stendhal, Lucien Leuwen (a quote much loved by my stepfather, Martin J. Klein, and an essential guide for all scholarship).